 1. High in fibre

-Flax seeds are extremely high in dietary fibre and they contain a high level of mucilage gum content.
-Flax is good source of both soluble and insoluble fibre which can support colon detoxification, help in faster fat loss and reduce sugar cravings.
+Flax seeds are extremely high in dietary fiber and they contain a high level of mucilage gum content.
+It is good source of both soluble and insoluble fiber which can support colon detoxification, help in faster fat loss and reduce sugar cravings.
 According to studies, you should take 30 to 40 gram of flax seeds regularly.

 2. Weight loss

 If you are trying to lose weight since ages, let me tell you that flax seeds are extremely beneficial for weight loss.
 Rich in healthy fats and fiber, flax seeds help you to keep your body in shape.
 Consuming a few flax seeds daily helps to keep your stomach full for a longer period of time increasing the satiety.
 As a result, you do not get those crazy hunger pangs and binge on unhealthy snacks or tend to indulge in overeating.
 Add a spoon of flax seeds in salads or yoghurt or your bowl of daal.

 Did you know that these seeds can help in digestion as well?
 This is again due to presence of fiber.
 Anything that is good in fiber helps to form the bulk of stools and helps your body get rid of wastes effectively.
 So, if you are chronically suffering from constipation and bloating, these seeds could be your best friend.
 If you do not like to chew on Flax seeds, you may opt for Flaxseed oil instead.
 Add a teaspoon of this oil to your shakes, smoothies or yoghurt and you are good to go.

 5. Helps to promote healthy skin and hair

 Consuming these seeds helps to benefit your skin as it contains a food quantity of antioxidants that help to kill free radicals.
 Free radicals are the main culprit behind oxidative damage to the skin.
 So, these have